Tempo Perdido (Legião Urbana song): Background

 The track started as a composition called Gente Obsoleta, a composition that Renato Russo wrote when he was in the band Aborto Elétrico.
 In some moments of 1983 or 1984, Renato Russa wrote a song called 1977 which contained verses that was later reused in the song Tempo Perdido.
 In 1984, Renato Russo had near-finished writing the song, but he was not satisfied with the verses and then he decide look for someone to help him to rewrited the verses of the song, but he din't anyone to help him and so he decide to finish writing the song alone.
 In November 1984, Legião Urbana play for the first the song in the boate Mamão com Açúcar of Rio de Janeiro.

 In a letter sent to record label EMI with album notes, Russo said that the track was "until now unbeatable as the last track of the first side and too dense for extensive airplay.
 Many believe, however, that it is the strongest track of the album and, consequently, an instant hit single.
 But it is not the track to be worked at the start.
 The conception originally included a final acoustic sequence that would be an impromptu (acoustic guitar, wind, campfire, waves, effects) commenting on the theme and the ideas presented by the song itself and preparing the terrain for the second part of the work, side 2."

 Released

-The track was released as a promotional single in 25 June 1986, being a month before the released of the album.
-The song became a big success in the brazilians radios and peaking in the maximum position in the charts of the radio station Transamérica FM.
+The track was released as a promotional single on 25 June 1986, being a month before the released of the album.
+The song became a big success in the Brazilians radios and peaking in the maximum position in the charts of the radio station Transamérica FM.
 The track was later feature in the compilation Rock Total by the label Som Livre.

 The band created two music video of the song, the first being aired on Fantástico and the other being fully recorded in black and white.